-Among standard fixed showerheads, we read the best reviews overall for the American Standard FloWise 1660.717 (*Est. $45).
-For a relatively low price, it has a nice selection of three spray patterns (full spray, turbine massage spray and combination spray) and a stylish flared design.
-Although it uses less water than most -- between 1.5 and 2.0 gallons per minute, depending on spray pattern -- owners say the spray feels generous and strong.
-It's also a top performer in professional tests, where it earns particularly high marks for hot water temperature.
-The American Standard FloWise 1660.717 is mainly sold in chrome; other finishes, including stainless steel and polished brass, are available for about $30 more.
-The handheld version of this showerhead is the American Standard Water-Saving Soft Personal Shower 1660.602 (*Est. $50).
+The Anystream has two big drawbacks: its 2.5-gpm flow rate (the maximum allowed by law) and its $70 price tag.
+The American Standard FloWise 1660.717 (Est. $35) addresses both problems.
+At half the price of the Speakman, it has a nice selection of three spray patterns (full spray, turbine massage spray and combination spray) and a stylish flared design.
+Although it uses less water than most -- between 1.5 and 2 gallons per minute, depending on spray pattern -- reviewers say the stream feels generous and strong.
+It's also a top performer in professional tests, with high scores for water feel, ease of adjustment and hot water temperature.
+One feature users don't generally love is the fact that the shower head automatically resets to its lowest-flow setting when you turn it off.
+The American Standard FloWise 1660.717 is available in polished chrome or satin nickel, which costs about $15 more.
+American Standard also makes a handheld version of this shower head, the Water-Saving Hand Shower 1660.502 (Est. $65) .